tgf-0/skyscan/readme.md

 ## Operation
 Press the `SKYSCAN` button to turn on realtime scanning and coordinate updates.
 Your `Location` display will show your relative distance (in KM) from the Origin North, Origin East, and Origin West radio transmitters

-Press `SKYSCAN` again to turn off and reset (i.e. to save battery/fuel)
+Press `SKYSCAN` again to turn off and reset (i.e. to save battery/fuel).

+Press `LOCMARK` button to save a location to longer-term memory.
+@TODO Cycle locmark savedloc1 and savedloc2

+@TODO Speed plugin?